Riktam-Santra/Fludex/README.md

 I'll try to fix these soon.

 ## Things coming next
- - A library to add mangas.
+ - Download manga and view library offline

 ## Reach me
  - Need to get in touch for something?
 I might not be always active on my github but im always there on Discord, if you need to ask for something (or maybe just talk) just dm me on Rick~#9387